-The Division also offers a two year part-time graduate diploma in human communication, in which lectures on radio and television are combined with laboratory/ tutorial work at the Kensington campus.
-The Division also offers a number of subjects on tape which can be taken towards the Graduate Diploma in Engineering Developments.
-For details see the section on Graduate Study in the Faculty of Engineering Handbook.
+The Division also offers a two year part-time Graduate Diploma in Human Communication, in which lectures on radio and television are combined with laboratory/ tutorial work at the Kensington campus.
+The Division also offers a number of subjects on tape leading to the award of the Graduate Diploma in Engineering Developments and the Graduate Diploma in Current Science.
+For details see the section Graduate Study in the Faculty of Engineering Handbook.